 It would make perfect sense if the spelling w-h-e-a-t-h-e-r were used for the word that refers to the climate outdoors because embedded in that spelling is the word heat.
 Unfortunately, this spelling simply does not exist.
 There is no heat.
 So if you’re using either of these homophones, remember that the letter string h-e-a-t should not appear.
 No heat.

-This word is a NOUN and it deals with sunshine and storms.
+Weather is a noun and it deals with sunshine and storms.
 It may not be 100% tangible but we can certainly feel the weather on our skin when we step outside.

 Ever notice that the weather affects your appetite?
 On cold days soup sounds tasty and on hot days, nothing hits the spot like an ice cream or an icy slush.
 Yes, the weather may help you decide what to eat.
 Notice that the word eat is conveniently buried inside the word weather.